 Later in the morning, federal prosecutors called two officials from the Plumber's union Local 55.
 Christine Farmer, the first witness, explained union expense reimbursements.

 Sean Greller, the second witness who was then-training director for the Local 55 union, testified he performed the plumbing work at Dimora's home.
 At one point, jurors saw a photograph of a Dimora bathroom for which Greller said he had been "told we needed to extend an elongated bowl."

 Just before lunch, prosecutors called to the witness stand Jay Ross, former Director of Central Services for Cuyahoga County.
 Prosecutor Rowland questioned Ross about multiple issues including what he described as a financial burden created by Dimora asking them to hire the two union plumbers and the purchase by the county of a parking garage next to the Ameritrust Building the county was considering for purchase.

-co-defendant Michael Gabor have maintained their innocence of all federal charges.
+Dimora and co-defendant Michael Gabor have maintained their innocence of all federal charges.

 Continue to follow newsnet5.com and NewsChannel5 for ongoing trial developments.